Accessible bus fleet

 The RTD website incorporates accessibility standards for persons with disabilities including guidelines from the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) and Section 508 of the Rehabilitation Act.
 We are dedicated to providing the best transit experience to each and every rider, and will continue to takes steps to improve rtd-denver.com.

 Customers with disabilities who want to learn how to ride transit can contact RTD Training at 303.299.6071 or firstname.lastname@example.org.

 Comments, complaints, and commendations

 RTD wants to hear about your experiences and welcomes your feedback.
-To submit complaints, commendations, suggestions or questions contact the Telephone Information Center or use the customer comment form.
+To submit complaints, commendations, suggestions or questions contact Customer Care at 303.299.6000 or use the customer comment form.